COVESA/dlt-viewer/INSTALL.md

 non-standard installation paths for required components.
 See CMake documentation for details. (hint: QTDIR)

-For MacOS, you can install Qt with Homebrew: brew install qt
+For macOS, you can install Qt with Homebrew: brew install qt@5

 Then give the Qt directory to CMake and build:
 #### x86: